keebio/keebio-docs/docs/foldkb-rev2-hotswap-build-guide.md

 ## Add FLAHNS (optional)

-Add FLAHNS bumpers to underside of PCB to help support it up (see video below).
+Add FLAHNS bumpers to underside of PCB to help support it up.
 About 4-6 for each half with work fine.

 ![](./assets/images/foldkb-rev2/IMG_3630.jpeg)
 ![](./assets/images/foldkb-rev2/IMG_3631.jpeg)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/M0lVrFJ1gDc?si=m9i3LTHaR7cesAt4&amp;start=314" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Supporting the Encoder